This summer, students pursued passions during maritime archaeology field school

 Of her experience, she said, “My favorite moments are when we find an exposed structure and I think, ‘wow, I’m the first person to see or touch this in 450 years.’
 It gives me chills every time.”

-Each sememster, graduate students who participated in the field school, like Mumford, act as site supervisors while serving as divers and archaeologists.
+Each semester, graduate students who participated in the field school, like Mumford, act as site supervisors while serving as divers and archaeologists.
 They train undergraduate students who are new to working in the field.
 For many, teaching other students and watching them fall in love with maritime archaeology is one of the highlights of field school.

 Keilani Jordan, historical archaeology graduate student and this summer’s field director, said she loved watching students’ faces light up the first time they found artifacts or came in contact with a piece of the shipwreck.